-Minor Spills Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety glasses. ► Use dry clean up procedures and avoid generating dust.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
+Minor Spills Avoid contact with skin and eyes.
+Wear impervious gloves and safety glasses.
+Use dry clean up procedures and avoid generating dust.
+Clear area of personnel and move upwind.
+Clear area of personnel and move upwind.
+Major Spills Alert Fire Brigade and tell them location and nature of hazard.
 Control personal contact with the substance, by using protective equipment and dust respirator.
 Prevent spillage from entering drains, sewers or water courses.